jshear95/ArmaTerminal/README.md

-#ArmaTerminal V0.1.1
-#
+# ArmaTerminal V0.1.1 #

 **Arma Terminal** is a Linux based command line operating system mod for Arma 3.
 Currently the project is not open source, however once core features are finished, the project will be made open source.

 Please note that compatibility between different versions of ArmaTerminal is very hard to guarantee given the massive changes that often need to be implemented for adding new features.

 ### Core Features
- - **Virtual file structure** that users can create, delete and modify files in
+ - **Virtual file structure** that users can create, delete and modify files
  - **Virtual Users** complete with read, write and execute permissions
  - **In game text editor** for creating and modifying text files
- - **Copy to clipboard function for developers** to flesh out the OS (create users, documents and directories) and then copy the init code for it to the clipboard so they can just paste it in the init file of a laptop or similar object in game.
-(The copied version won't allow this feature so players on your map can't get the file system)
+ - **Copy to clipboard function for developers** to flesh out the OS (create users, documents and directories) and then copy the init code for it to the clipboard so they can paste it in the init file of a laptop or similar object in game.
+(The copied version won't allow this feature so players on your map can't get the file system, see below for details)

 ### Major planned features
  - **Networking** allowing players in a multi-player environment to message and hack into different terminals on the same virtual network